-In principle, the most straightforward way to satisfy flux conservation is to directly use the flux on the parent-grid cell face on the nested boundary and to distribute it onto the underlying child-grid cell faces akin to the finite-volume method.
-However, PALM is based on the finite-difference method and thereby its architecture does not support this method.
-Therefore, it is necessary to construct an interpolation procedure which is at least approximately flux conservative.
+In principle, the most straightforward way to satisfy flux conservation is to directly use the flux on the parent grid cell face on the nested boundary and to distribute it onto the underlying child grid cell faces akin to the finitevolume method.
+However, PALM is based on the finitedifference method, and thus its architecture does not support this method.
+Therefore, it is necessary to construct an interpolation procedure that is at least approximately fluxconservative.